mviisan/buysellcarservice/README.md

 API Gateway exposes an API endpoint.
 API Gateway then communicates with main lambda.

 ## Lambdas
-Main lambdas receives information from the API Gateway and first communicates communicates with Lambda inside VPC (which will communicate to RDS instance).
+Main lambda receives information from the API Gateway and first communicates with lambda inside VPC (which will communicate with the RDS instance).
 Main lambda then calls Step Functions.

 ## Step Functions
 Step Functions orchestrate additional lambda (to access SNS) and SES